-Last summer, I teamed up with Grand Hotel‘s garden team to create this fun video on how to quickly create beautiful bouquets.
-The same principles may be applied to these flowers, whether you decide to create multiple smaller bouquets, or if you’d like to create one large one.
+Last summer, I teamed up with Grand Hotel‘s garden team to create this fun video on quickly creating beautiful bouquets.
+The same principles may be applied to these flowers, whether you decide to create multiple smaller bouquets or if you’d like to create one large one.
 I ended up having enough flowers to make three of the size you see in the photo below.
 For more advice on flower arranging, check out my favorite book on the subject here.

 Overall, I was tremendously pleased with these flowers, and I had so much fun photographing them.
-They filled so many vases that I was even able to give away a few hand tied bouquets.
+They filled so many vases that I was even able to give away a few hand-tied bouquets.
 These flowers are a wonderful gift for anyone in your life who loves flowers, and I know I was so happy to have received them.
-Terrain, which is owned by Anthropologie, also sells other houseplants and flowers, like this gorgeous bunch of Purple irises, Anemones, Snapdragons, Narcissus, Hellebore, Monstera Deliciosa, Arrowheads, and many more gorgeous varieties that change to reflect the seasons.
+Terrain, which Anthropologie owns, also sells other houseplants and flowers, like this gorgeous bunch of Purple irises, Anemones, Snapdragons, Narcissus, Hellebore, Monstera Deliciosa, Arrowheads, and many more gorgeous varieties that change to reflect the seasons.

 Thank you for reading!